forrestpratson/Moving_Sofa_Problem/README.md

-# Final_Project
-Final Project.
-A numerical analysis of the moving sofa problem
+A numerical analysis of the moving sofa problem Project uses python code to visulaize possible sofa shapes, and Bayesian Optimization to try to find the best sofa shape.